ryankarlos/AWS-ETL-Workflows/data-pipelines/s3_dynamodb/README.md

     --timeout 40 --memory-size 1024 --handler lambda_function.lambda_handler
 ```

-create role and modify with permissions for accessing S3 and dynamodb as in roles/batch_write_s3_dynamodb/
+create role and modify with permissions for accessing S3, dynamodb and publishing to SNS as in data-pipelines/s3_dynamodb/iam_permissions/lambda
-Note: for simplicity, Ive added all read options for S3 and all write options for dynamo but you could further limit this to adhere to least privilege principle.

 if you update the source code, you will need to update the lambda function with new zip